Best Facial in New York

 What to Expect During Your First Facial

-Pro tips for first-timers:
+Pro tips for first timers:

-- Arrive 10 minutes early to complete any paperwork
+- Arrive 10 minutes early to complete any paperwork and enjoy a glass of water to hydrate your skin from within.

-- Wait at least one week before other intensive skin treatments
+- Wait at least one week before other intensive skin treatments like waxing or laser hair removal.

 Building Your Facial Routine